vincevelkey/vincevelkey.github.io/_pages/about.md

 *Exchangeability, graph limits and exponential families*

  I use tools from functional analysis and information theory to study problems in exchangeability theory.
 My work makes explicit the analogy between de Finetti-style representation theorems for a broad class of symmetric random structures.
-That includes infinite exchangeable and partially exchangeable sequences, infinite exchangeable graphs and their finite exchangeable counterparts.
+That includes exchangeable and partially exchangeable sequences, exchangeable graphs.
+I derive integral representation results for their finite exchangeable counterparts.
 Preprint in preparation.

  Teaching
 ======